davidhu2006/cs246e-notes/Notes/problem_14.md

 v.push_back(Posn {3, 4});
 ```

-1. Constructor call to create the Posn object
+1. Constructor call to create the Posn object in push_back's frame(elision)
-1. Copy or move constructor into the vector (depending on whether Posn has a move constructor)
+1. Copy or move construction into the vector (depending on whether Posn has a move constructor)
 1. Destructor call on the temporary object

 Having ctor and then dtor, they cancel out, sounds like a waste.